Fountain Pen Spotlight: Asvine P20

 Today we’re looking at the Asvine P20, which is a budget-friendly ($28 USD as of writing this post) piston-filling fountain pen of a certain Italian styling (let’s not beat around the bush about that — it looks like a Leonardo/Omas/Maiora).
 I’m not going to delve into that, but I will be answering a very simple question: Is it a good pen?

 I say “only for the most part” because there’s one small thing dragging it down: bubbles.
-They’re not terribly apparent, but you’ll definitely see them in the material when looking at it closely.
+I only saw them on the Ocean Blue, and they’re not terribly apparent, but if you’re looking closely, you won’t miss them.
 I don’t even want to call them ugly, but I can see it bothering a lot of people.
-Still, at this price point, I can forgive it.
+As I said, the Ocean Blue is the only one I have with this issue, but it’s worth mentioning.
+I’m personally not bothered by it, and at this price point, I can forgive it.

 The details are beautiful as well.
-It has a thick, patterned cap band and roller clip that suits the shape of the pen nicely.
+It has a thick, Greek key pattern cap band and roller clip that suits the shape of the pen nicely.
 The clip isn’t too tight or loose and functions well.
+I was expecting to see some branding on the cap band, but other than on the nib, there’s surprisingly no branding anywhere else on the pen.

-The pen does post, however, I don’t recommend it because it doesn’t feel secure and back-weights the pen too much for my liking.
+The cap will loosely post; however, I don’t recommend it because it isn’t secure and back-weights the pen too much for my liking.
 Being that the pen is a piston filler, it also has the unfortunate chance of accidentally turning the piston knob and leading to a disaster in the shade of whichever ink you’ve chosen.

 On the subject of the piston, it feels great.
 I wouldn’t say it’s quite buttery smooth, but it’s not far off.
 Perhaps I can feel a slight sandiness here and there when using the mechanism, but I really have to feel for it.
 It’s nice.
 Being a piston filler also means it has a nice ink capacity of around 1.5-2mls, depending on how you want to go about filling it.